 - The Child Care Assistance Program helps low-income families who are actively searching for work or working pay for childcare.

 What are the qualifications to receive CCAP benefits?
 Once approved, what are the qualifications to continue receiving CCAP benefits?

-- To qualify for CCAP benefits, a family must reside in Kentucky, have a child younger than 13, live within 200% of the Federal Poverty Guideline (FPG), and be one of the following:
+- To qualify for CCAP benefits, a family must reside in Kentucky, have a child younger than 13, live within 85% of the State Median Income (SMI), and be one of the following:

 - Employed working an average of 20 hours a week as a single parent or working an average of 40 hours a week as a couple;